animal-tree/Writing-stuff/Stuff77-Opposing-views-new-draft.md

   <br>Prompt: "Bald kid burning alive on couch in agony in pain on fire bleeding."
 <br>To do: Find a better image that does me more justice.</i>
 </p>

-Here's how I described it before, in a draft version of this that can be found in a previous commit, because rephrasing this with the intention of doing so is hard:

 I was coerced to take benzodiazepines.
 At first, it was like being drunk every day and pleasant.
 After a month, I was in cognitive decline.
 After a few months, the experience was like burning in Hell.
 Excruciating agony, inability to think or remember, torture from every depth of mind, cognition, and consciousness.